jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 > As far as you recall, it took only moments for your senses to return.
 As you shield your eyes from the bright daylight which washes over you, it is immediately apparent that you are no longer in Verns.
 You stand atop what looks like a huge, pinkish-crystal shard which is somehow suspended in mid air.
 Around you, many other sister shards float in a similar manner, suspended by nothingness.
 Blue skies surroud you on top and bottom, with nothing resembling a landmass in sight.
 In the distance, fluffy white clouds spindle through the sky like strung out cottonballs.
 This is truely an alien place.

 > The others are here, too.
 Scattered about the constellation of crystals, every member of your party is accounted for, including the group of rioters and the mage who presumably brought you to this place.
-The spellcaster in question sits with his keens splayed, and holds a hand to his side - wounded somehow in this great calamity.
+The spellcaster in question sits with his knees splayed, and holds a hand to his side - wounded somehow in this great calamity.

 > Finally, you see something else on the horizon.
 A fleet of proud ships, who sail through the sky without the need for wind or water.
 Hanging from the masts, translucent sails sparkle in the daylight made of fabric of a thoroughly unfamiliar construction.
 The ships sail not for you but rather travel though this fantasy world towards some unknown destination, their hulls pushing the pinkish crystals out of their paths with the slightest of ease.